Get in Touch

 • Extracting packages without dpkg

-• Further readings on package management
+• Additional resources for package management

 • Overview of the boot strap process

-• BIOS, boot loader, and mini-Debian system
+• BIOS, boot loaders, and the mini-Debian system

 • Understanding runlevels